Place Castellane

 The Place Castellane is a historic square in the 6th arrondissement of Marseille, Bouches-du-Rhône, France.
 It was built in 1774.

 History

-The square was named for Henri-César de Castellane-Majastre, an aristocrat who donated the land for its construction in 1774.
+The square was named for Henri-César de Castellane-Majastre, an aristocrat best known for his service in the American Revolutionary War, commanding the frigate Flore and later the 74-gun Marseillais.
+He took part in major engagements including the invasion of Tobago, the Battle of the Chesapeake, the Siege of Yorktown, and the Battle of Saint Kitts.
+His wartime service earned him induction into the Society of the Cincinnati in 1782, and he was promoted to Chef d'escadre in 1784.
+He donated the land for its construction in 1774.
 A fountain with an obelisk used as a lavoir was built in the middle of the square in 1798.

 In 1911, the obelisk was relocated to Mazargues.
 Meanwhile, Jules Cantini donated a new fountain, which was designed by sculptor André-Joseph Allar.
 The fountain, completed in 1913, represents three Provençal rivers: the Durance, the Gardon, and the Rhône.

 The square, with the original obelisk, is mentioned by Joseph Conrad in his 1919 novel entitled The Arrow of Gold.